scshitole/f5-agility-labs-automation/docs/class11/class11.rst

 This Solution delivers a few common scenarios to help you learn more:

 * Virtual server deployment with redirection of HTTP to HTTPS traffic to enforce secured connections

-* Web server pool membership management as a server maintenance scenario
-* A Web Application Firewall policy management with URL and IP adress blocking scenario
+* Virtual service referencing an existing security policy.
+It creates an HTTP service, and attaches an existing Web Application Firewall (WAF) security policy created with the BIG-IP Application Security Manager (ASM) module.W

 Best of all, these scenarios are all powered with simple Terraform template files  that require zero knowledge of F5 configuration.